wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 ---
-title: "Unlocking consumers' potential with BCI with excellent design and processing capacity  Neurosity | Alex Castillo"
+title: "Unlock our potential with well designed & powerful BCI | Alex Castillo at Neurosity"

 subtitle: "For this interview, we had the opportunity to talk to Alex Castillo, the founder of Neurosity, who has been gaining momentum since the launch of CROWN, an EEG device with a CPU as powerful as a MacBook Air, in March."